lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-12-20-Quickstart.md

 [Isar](/tag/Isar) style,
-where every claim has a single-line proof, although most real proofs (especially big ones) involve chains of tactic steps such as one finds in other proof assistants such as Lean, Coq and HOL4: so-called *apply-style* proofs.
+where every claim has a single-line proof, although most real proofs (especially big ones) involve chains of tactic steps such as one finds in other proof assistants such as Lean, Rocq and HOL4: so-called *apply-style* proofs.

 ### Prove something trivial